-A big question for individuals traveling overseas whether for education prospects or other immigration reasons is whether to opt for CELPIP or CD-IELTS.
-For all those who are relatively new to either or both of the terms, CELPIP stands for the Canadian English Language Proficiency Index Program and CD-IELTS stands for Computer Delivered International English Language Testing System.
+A big question for individuals travelling overseas, whether for education prospects or other immigration reasons, is whether to opt for CELPIP or CD-IELTS.
+For those relatively new to either or both terms, CELPIP stands for the Canadian English Language Proficiency Index Program, and CD-IELTS stands for Computer Delivered International English Language Testing System.

-Both the tests are designed with the motive of testing the proficiency of aspirants in English as a language and are helpful when one is applying for work-related immigration, permanent immigration, or study-related immigration.
-However, there are a few minor yet significant differences in the various aspects of the tests such as the duration of the test, the level of its difficulty, result, location, and price and test availability.
+Both tests are designed to test the proficiency of aspirants in English as a language.
+They are helpful when one is applying for work-related immigration, permanent immigration, or study-related immigration.
+However, there are a few minor yet significant differences in the various aspects of the tests, such as the duration of the test, the level of its difficulty, the result, location, price, and test availability.

-Most of the time, it is the above-mentioned differences that help an aspirant to make up the final choice between CELPIP and CD-IELTS.
+Most of the time, the differences mentioned above help an aspirant make the final choice between CELPIP and CD-IELTS.

 - Both IELTS and CELPIP are meant to test the proficiency of aspirants in English as a language.

-- CELPIP is a complete computer based-test while IELTS is available both in a paper-based format as well as a computer-based format.
+- CELPIP is a complete computer-based test, while IELTS is available both in paper-based and computer-based formats.

-- CELPIP is meant only for the aspirants aspiring to go to Canada while IELTS cater to many countries where English is a native language.
+- CELPIP is meant only for aspirants aspiring to go to Canada, while IELTS caters to many countries where English is a native language.

-- In the case of both CELPIP and IELTS, the results are declared within two weeks of the exam.
+- In CELPIP and IELTS, the results are declared within two weeks of the exam.

-- IELTS tests theoretical proficiency in English but CELPIP tests functional English of an aspirant.
+- IELTS tests theoretical proficiency in English, but CELPIP tests the functional English of an aspirant.

 - CELPIP scores can help in applying for citizenship.

-- Both exams can be easily taken across several locations in India.
-Considering the factor of price, the IELTS test is a little more expensive when compared to CELPIP.
+- Both exams can be quickly taken across several locations in India.
+Considering the price factor, the IELTS test is a little more expensive when compared to CELPIP.

-Once you know all the above factors related to IELTS and CELPIP, it gets easier to opt for a test depending on your personal preferences.
-Decide on the country you are thinking to move to, whether you are comfortable with a computer-based or a paper-based test, whether you are looking for citizenship or not etc. and you will have your answer!
+Once you know all the above factors related to IELTS and CELPIP, it gets easier to opt for a test, depending on your preferences.
+Decide on the country you are considering moving to, whether you are comfortable with a computer-based or a paper-based test, whether you are looking for citizenship or not etc., and you will have your answer!